WebAssembly Tutorial: Call JavaScript functions from C++ with Emscripten and React

 if (unmountedRef.current) return;

-const start = ptr >> 2;
+const start = ptr >> 2; // Same as `ptr / 4` because each int is 4 bytes.

 const now = performance.now();

-if (now - lastRenderAtRef.current < FRAME_RENDER_THROTTLE_MS) return;
+if ((now - lastRenderAtRef.current) < FRAME_RENDER_THROTTLE_MS) return;

 lastRenderAtRef.current = now;